SHERIFF LELAND FALCON

 During a distinguished career, Falcon was recognized for his commitment to excellence.
 He received letters of commendation in 1993 and 2001.
 He was selected Trooper of the Year, Troop C, in 1994.
 Falcon was selected as Outstanding Officer of the Year by VFW Post 5097 in 1995 and received Meritorious Service Awards in 2003 and 2005 from Louisiana State Police.
 Sheriff Falcon received the 2005 Louisiana State Police Unit Citation Award and the Professional Excellence Award in 2008.

 Falcon implemented the New Sex Offender and Child Predator Registry and served on the Interagency Council on the Prevention of Sex Offenses.

 Sheriff Falcon supervised the Concealed Handgun Permit Unit and reduced the backlog in the Bureau of Criminal Identification.

 Falcon was active in civic organizations.
 He was a longtime member of the Knights of Columbus, 4th Degree.
 He served as youth baseball and softball coach for 20 years and youth football coach for 10 years.

-The Sheriff is 54 years of age and was born in Paincourtville, LA.
-He married Laurie Landry Falcon of Belle Rose, LA on April 29, 1983.
-They have 3 children and 4 grandchildren.
+The Sheriff is married to Laurie Landry Falcon of Belle Rose, LA.
+They have 3 children and 5 grandchildren.

 Sheriff Falcon’s parents are Charles Falcon, Sr. And Maudry Rodrigue Campbell.
-His grandparents are Wilbert “Bell” and Myrtle White Falcon and Eddie and Maude Mabile Rodrigue.
+His grandparents are Wilbert “Bill” and Myrtle White Falcon and Eddie and Maude Mabile Rodrigue.